datahub-project/datahub/docs/roadmap.md

 ## Historical Roadmap

-_This following represents the progress made on roadmap items as of January 2022.
+_This following represents the progress made on historical roadmap items as of January 2022.
 For incomplete roadmap items, we have created Feature Requests to gauge current community interest & impact to be considered in future cycles.
-We encourage Community Members to upvote on items that are still of high-interest, and to subscribe to posts for updates as we progress through the work in future cycles._
+If you see something that is still of high-interest to you, please up-vote via the Feature Request portal link and subscribe to the post for updates as we progress through the work in future cycles._

 ### Q4 2021 [Oct - Dec 2021]